-Email is a form of one-way communication, meaning it does not allow for an immediate exchange of ideas.
-If you plan to use email as your communication tool, consider its limitations and your strategy for getting feedback.
-Aside from using email as a logistics coordination tool, it’s best used as follow-up to meetings or conference calls to recap concepts, agreements and gain alignment between groups.
+Email can be a wonderful tool, if used properly.
+You likely use email as a communication channel in the workplace even more now that more employees are working remotely, but it’s important to consider its limitations and not overload your employees’ inboxes.
+Email is typically a form of one-way communication—meaning it does not allow for an immediate exchange of ideas like calls, in-person, or online virtual meetings do.
+Aside from using email as a logistics and project coordination tool, it’s best used as follow-up to meetings to recap concepts, agreements and gain alignment between groups.

 - Provide directional, important and timely information

 - Ensure there’s a record of your communication

 - Direct the receiver to an online source for more information

 Provide one or multiple audiences with a brief status update in the body of a message

 Deliver a longer message or information as an attachment to your intended receivers